Fit as a Mama Bear

 • Improve brain health through their omega three's

-• Give a hefty dose of calcium which is especially important if you're dairy-free (read more tips on eliminating dairy)
+• Give a hefty dose of calcium, which is especially important if you're dairy-free (read more tips on eliminating dairy)

-• has a unique blend of amino acids (protein!)
+• Has a unique blend of amino acids (protein!)

 All in just two tablespoons.
 Learn more about the benefits of a high protein diet and why you want to do everything you can to eat more protein.